2025 Los Angeles Chargers season: Week 7: vs. Indianapolis Colts

 The Chargers faced off against Colts head coach Shane Steichen, who spent nine seasons with the Chargers in various roles.
 Justin Herbert threw for a career-high 420 passing yards and three touchdowns.
 His 37 completions set a new franchise record.
 However, he was sacked three times and intercepted twice as the Chargers were overwhelmed by the Colts.
-With the defeat, the Chargers fell to 4–3 and dropped to second place in the division following the Broncos’ dramatic comeback win over the Giants.
+With their first loss to the Colts since 2016, the Chargers fell to 4–3 and dropped to second place in the division following the Broncos’ dramatic comeback win over the Giants.